openfl/www.openfl.org/_posts/2014-03-18-flash-and-html5.md

  * A polarizing browser plugin
  * A fast superhero

 Two of these are here to stay, but one is not to last.
 Critics of Flash Player may forget what the web was like before.
 Plugins were created to solve a problem, not make them.
-Flash was the "web plugin victorious," it is the conqueror of a diverse (and unstable) universe of plugins for MIDIs, chat and all sorts of interactive could not itself deliver.
-Flash is one of the last-remaining plugins, it is coming time that content is not delivering with a plugin anymore.
+Flash was the "web plugin victorious," it is the conqueror of a diverse (and unstable) universe of plugins for MIDIs, chat and all sorts of features the browser itself could not deliver.
+Flash is one of the few-remaining plugins, and most content does not need a plugin anymore.

 ...but what about the workflow?